Ivana Trump’s death was accidental, examiner says

-(NewsNation) — New York’s medical examiner has found Ivana Trump’s manner of death was an accident, their official release shows.
-It says she died of “blunt impact injuries” to her torso.
+(NewsNation) — New York’s medical examiner has ruled Ivana Trump’s death an accident.
+She died of “blunt impact injuries” to her torso, according to an official release from the medical examiner’s office.

 Trump, 73, was found dead near stairs in her New York apartment Thursday.
 Investigators have not clarified if she fell down the steps or if they played a role in her death.